-The Pukaki Rise has been fished only sporadically since 1990 with most of the catch taken between 1991 and 1993 and again in 2009 and 2010 (Table 20).
+The Pukaki Rise has been fished only sporadically since 1990 with most of the catch taken between 1991 and 1993 and again in 2009 and 2010 (Table 19).
 While most of the catch has been made in the months July to October, less than half of the effort occurs during this period.
 The remaining effort has typically targeted hoki and other middle depth species (Hanchet & Dunn 2009).

-Catch-at-age data are available for the period 1989 to 2000 and again for 2007, 2009, and 2010, although the numbers of fish measured and aged were low in some years (Table 20).
+Catch-at-age data are available for the period 1989 to 2000 and again for 2007, 2009, 2010, and 2012 although the numbers of fish measured and aged were low in some years (Table 19).
 Examination of the raw data showed that the length composition was relatively constant through the season and across the area and so the length frequency data were analysed as a single stratum.
-The catch in 2012 was dominated by two main modes: a mode of larger fish comprising the 2004-2006 year classes and a mode of 3 year old fish comprising the 2009 year class (Figure 16).
+The catch on the Pukaki Rise was dominated previously by fish comprising the 2004-2006 year classes but there has been recent recruitment of the 2009 year class, which may prove to be moderately strong (Figure 16).
+Length measurements were only taken from two tows in 2014 which caught only one tonne of fish, and so it is unlikely that the catch is representative of the population.
 The catch over the 20 year period has been dominated by several other moderate year classes - in particular those from 1985, 1986, 1990, and 1991 (Figure 17).

-Table 20: Total number of tows and TCEPR estimated catch of southern blue whiting (including non-target), observed tows and estimated catch (including non-target), number of measured males and females, Pukaki Rise 1990-2012 (source: TCEPR and Observer data, 1990-2012).
+Table 19: Total number of tows and TCEPR estimated catch of southern blue whiting (including non-target), observed tows and estimated catch (including non-target), number of measured males and females, Pukaki Rise 1990-2014 (source: TCEPR and Observer data, 1990-2014).